 São Paulo:12 million people and 1.4 cars per resident.

-A constant scenario of traffic jams, pollution, noise, restricted space, lack of mobility and stress.
-The population needed alternative ways to commute and move through the city.
+A constant scenario of traffic jams, pollution, noise, stress, and lack of mobility.

-Since its launch, Conviva has been the main alternative for thousands of users every day, making accidents involving cyclists decrease by 23%.
+Since its launch Conviva has been the main alternative for thousands of users every day, decreasing accidents involving cyclists by 43% besides avoiding CO2 emissions.

-True to its name, Conviva keeps making the city of São Paulo a better place to live together.
+True to its name, Conviva keeps making the city of São Paulo a better place to coexist.

 bottom of page